 Steps for Becoming a Licensed Social Worker in New Mexico

-Licensed Bachelor of Social Work (LBSW)
+Licensed Baccalaureate Social Worker (LBSW)

-1. Submit your application.
+1. Submit an LBSW application.

-5. Receive your LBSW license from the Board.
+4. Receive your LBSW license from the Board.

 Licensed Master Social Worker (LMSW)

-1. Submit your application to the Board.
+1. Submit an LMSW application to the Board.

-5. Receive your LMSW license from the Board.
+4. Receive your LMSW license from the Board.

-Licensed Clinical Independent Social Worker (LCSW) / Licensed Independent Social Worker (LISW)
+Licensed Clinical Social Worker (LCSW)

 1. Accumulate the required experience.

-4. Receive your LISW/LCSW from the Board.
+4. Receive your LCSW from the Board.

 Social Work License Reciprocity in New Mexico